jean-paulio/Wayfair-Customer-Analysis/README.md

 ### 1. Data Ingestion
 Our first step is to retrieve the catalog data from Wayfair.
 We're using a specific category of products from Wayfair - that being area rugs.
 The data will come from the HTML webpage *"https://www.wayfair.com/rugs/sb0/area-rugs-c215386.html?keyword=rugs"*.

-Now we create our first file **scraper.py** to act as an HTML parsing engine using BeautifulSoup to extract the live catalog items, real product names, and current prices directly from the e-commerce interface.
-The file produces a **product_catalog.csv** file containing the product names and authentic prices directly from the live web.
+Our first file **scraper.py** acts as an HTML parsing engine using BeautifulSoup to extract the live catalog items, real product names, and current prices directly from the e-commerce interface.
+Our output is a **product_catalog.csv** file containing the product names and authentic prices directly from the live web.

 <br>[scraper.py](https://github.com/jean-paulio/Wayfair-Customer-Analysis/blob/main/scraper.py)

 <br>The full output from the product_catalog.csv file produces 49 rows of unique products.
-The following preview shows the first 10:
+The following preview displays the first 10:

 <details>
 <summary> Preview - product_catalog.csv </summary>